Which of the following is a source of point pollution? | Channels for Pearson+

 1

-Understand the concept of point pollution: Point pollution refers to contaminants that enter the environment from a single, identifiable source, such as a pipe, ditch, or channel.
+Understand the definition of point source pollution: Point source pollution refers to contaminants that enter a waterway through a single, identifiable source, such as a pipe or a ditch.

-Identify the characteristics of point pollution: It is typically localized and can be traced back to a specific location, making it easier to monitor and regulate.
+Identify the characteristics of each option: Air pollution from vehicles is dispersed and not from a single point, urban stormwater is collected from various sources, and runoff from agricultural fields is diffuse.

-Examine the options provided: Consider each option and determine if it fits the definition of point pollution.
+Recognize that a factory discharge pipe is a specific, identifiable source, which fits the definition of point source pollution.

 Watch next